lyteword/kjv/ezekiel/chapter-31.md

 # Chapter 31

-<sup>1</sup> And it came to pass in the eleventh year, in the third month, in the first day of the month, that the word of the LORD came unto me, saying,
+<sup>1</sup> And it came to pass in the eleventh year, in the third *month*, in the first *day* of the month, *that* the word of the LORD came unto me, saying,

 <sup>2</sup> Son of man, speak unto Pharaoh king of Egypt, and to his multitude; Whom art thou like in thy greatness?

-<sup>3</sup> ¶ Behold, the Assyrian was a cedar in Lebanon with fair branches, and with a shadowing shroud, and of an high stature; and his top was among the thick boughs.
+<sup>3</sup> ¶ Behold, the Assyrian *was* a cedar in Lebanon with fair branches, and with a shadowing shroud, and of an high stature; and his top was among the thick boughs.

 <sup>4</sup> The waters made him great, the deep set him up on high with her rivers running round about his plants, and sent out her little rivers unto all the trees of the field.